Reading-eScience-Centre/coverage-jsapi/Axis.md

 ### .dimensions

 An array of dimension identifier strings where the dimension order is defined by the data type.
 Each axis value can be referenced within the given dimensions using reference systems (see [Domain](Domain.md)).
+If the axis has only a single dimension, then the dimension identifier is guaranteed to be equal to the axis identifier.

 ### .values